skahwah/SQLRecon/README.md

 * Various bug fixed in the SCCM modules.
 * Organized the help menu using a table.
-* Improved the output provided by `ExecuteLinkedCustomQueryRpcExec`.
+* Improved the output provided by `ExecuteTunnelCustomQueryRpcExec`.
 * Improved code commenting through out.
 * Improved consistency of method names across command execution functions.
 * Improved modularity through better use of object oriented programming.